 The exercise price of each stock option grant is the fair market value of our common stock on the grant date, as determined by our board of directors from time to time.
-Stock option awards granted to our named executive officers generally vest over a four-year period as follows: 25% of the shares underlying the option vest on the first anniversary of the date of the vesting commencement date and the remainder of the shares underlying the option vest in equal monthly installments over the remaining 36 months thereafter.
+Stock option awards granted to our named executive officers generally vest on a monthly basis over a four-year period.
 From time to time, our compensation committee may, however, determine that a different vesting schedule is appropriate.
 Prior to our initial public offering we also generally offered our employees the opportunity to "early exercise" their unvested stock options by purchasing shares underlying the unvested portion of an option subject to our right to repurchase any unvested shares for the lesser of the exercise price paid for the shares and the fair market value of the shares on the date of the holder's termination of service if the employee's service with us terminates prior to the date on which the options are fully vested.